Small-data global existence of solutions for the Pitaevskii model of superfluidity: A priori estimates

-In going to the last inequality, we used the GN inequality and the Poincar\'e inequality.
+In going to the last inequality, we used the GN interpolation and Poincar\'e inequalities.
 Finally, Young's inequality lets us extract the required dissipative term.
 For the second integral in ~\eqref{NSE higher order first step},

-where the $B\psi$ term is handled via GN interpolation and Young's inequalities.
+where the $B\psi$ term is handled via the GN interpolation and Young's inequalities.
 In the third integral in ~\eqref{NSE higher order first step},

 where the term $B\psi$ is handled just like in $I_9$.
 Finally, for the last term in ~\eqref{NSE higher order first step},